Fody/Home/readme.md

 ### Platinum Sponsors

 Support this project by [becoming a Platinum Sponsor](https://opencollective.com/fody/order/7089).
 A banner with your company logo will be added here with a link to your website.
 A "Sponsored by" text and link will be added to the description of the NuGet Package for the life of your sponsorship.
-You also get 1 hour of remote support per month.
+One hour of remote support per month.

 <!--
 <a href="https://opencollective.com/fody/tiers/platinum/0/website"><img src="https://opencollective.com/fody/tiers/platinum/0/avatar.svg" height="100px"></a>